10 Ways to See the Northern Lights in Manitoba

 Churchill

-You’ll hear Wapusk Adventures long before you see it thanks to the dozens of sled dogs who make their home at this cozy retreat nestled in the forests near Churchill.
+You will hear Wapusk Adventures before you see it, thanks to the dozens of sled dogs that make their home at this cozy retreat in the forests near Churchill.
 Visit with these boisterous canines and take in the lights outside, while warming up inside a fire-warmed tipi.

 From a national park